Nonparametric inference for nonstationary spatial point processes: Numerical Examples

 Covariate effects are incorporated into the NSPP model using globally shared coefficients across all partition regions.
 The model is fitted with $L = 10$, using elevation and the norm of the elevation gradient as covariates.
-The estimated IF, shown in Figure \ref{fig__bei__if}, captures both high- and low-density regions in a manner consistent with the observed point pattern, indicating a good overall fit.
-Moreover, the results align with those reported by \cite{moller2007modern}.
+The estimated IF, shown in Figure \ref{fig__bei__if}, captures both high- and low-density regions, consistent with the observed data pattern and indicating a good overall fit.
+Notably, the near-absence of trees in the central portion of the plot is reflected in a correspondingly low estimated intensity.
+The NSPP achieves this naturally through its partition structure, without requiring any prior specification of a low-intensity class, in contrast to previous analyses of the same dataset \citep{hildeman2018level}.

+Figure \ref{fig__bei__if} also presents the estimated IFs from two competitive alternatives.
+The LGCP produces an overly smooth surface that fails to capture the pronounced high-intensity regions in the domain, underestimating the spatial contrasts present in the data.
+XGBoostPP assigns high intensity to the central portion of the domain, where the observed point density is low, producing a highly irregular surface with unreliable local estimates.
+The NSPP avoids both shortcomings: it accurately captures both intensity peaks and near-absence zones.

 The posterior summaries of the regression coefficients are presented in Table \ref{tab__bei__coef} and suggest positive associations with both covariates.
+The effect of the elevation gradient norm is stronger than that of the elevation itself.
+This is consistent with the interpretation that this species favors sloped terrain, which could reflect preferences related to soil drainage or light exposure.
 The estimates are similar to those from \cite{moller2007modern}.
-Comparison of the two approaches must be exercised with care, due to important differences on inference procedures, GP specification and link functions between them.
+Comparison of the two approaches must be exercised with care, due to important differences between them on inference procedure, GP specifications and link functions.

 Figure \ref{fig__bei__corr} presents estimated spatial correlation maps at three representative locations.
 The results highlight the flexibility of the NSPP in capturing nonstationary spatial dependence.
-Locations 1 and 3, near partition boundaries, display heterogeneous and anisotropic correlation patterns.
-In contrast, Location 2 -- located well inside one partition region -- exhibits smoother and more isotropic correlations.

-\paragraph{Mato Grosso state fires} \
+Location 2, situated well within a single partition region, displays smooth and approximately isotropic correlations.
+Locations 1 and 3, near partition boundaries, exhibit anisotropic patterns with weaker dependence in the direction crossing the boundary, consistent with a discontinuity in habitat conditions at these sites.

+\subsubsection{Mato Grosso State Fires}